Home

 Impact of inputs on cost or differentiation

-The bargaining power of suppliers overall rating
+The threat of new entrants overall rating